stockparfait/experiments/logprofits/README.md

 - A mean of yearly log-profits is the average annualized log-growth; and exponentiating such a mean results in the classical average annualized growth - again, a very intuitive and familiar measure;
-- If a price ever goes to zero (or `-inf` in log-space), it will stay zero thereafter, resulting in a zero geometric mean (since `-inf` will dominate the sum).
+- If a price ever goes to zero (or $-\infty$ in log-space), it will stay zero thereafter, resulting in a zero geometric mean (since $-\infty$ will dominate the sum).
 This correctly models the possibility of a total loss, after which there is obviously no recovery.
-On the contrary, an arithmetic mean in the original (non-log) space will gloss over such a catastrophic possibility and will tell you that a game of Russian roulette with one of the 6 chambers of the revolver loaded, and doubling the price on survival has a sure-fire (pun intended) 67% average profit: `5/6 * 2 =~ 1.67`.
+On the contrary, an arithmetic mean in the original (non-log) space will gloss over such a catastrophic possibility and will tell you that a game of Russian roulette with one of the 6 chambers of the revolver loaded, and doubling the price on survival has a sure-fire (pun intended) 67% average profit: $\frac{5}{6} \cdot 2 \approx 1.67$.
 Play it 27 times, and you'll turn your $1K into $1B.
 I leave the probability of survival as an exercise to the reader.

-There are, of course, still many questions about the validity of such modeling which we are going to ask and research further in this study, but as our first working hypothesis, we are going to assume that a price series can be modeled this way, and that `X` is in fact a random variable with a statistical distribution.
+There are, of course, still many questions about the validity of such modeling which we are going to ask and research further in this study, but as our first working hypothesis, we are going to assume that a price series can be modeled this way, and that $X$ is in fact a random variable with a statistical distribution.

 ## Daily Closing Prices

-Note, that the formula for `X` is independent of the frequency of price sampling.
-That is, `t+1` can mean the next second, the next day, or the next year, and the definition will still work (the typical mean and MAD will, of course, change).
-In this study, I'm going to use the daily frequency, and specifically, the daily closing prices as `P(t)` data points.
+Note, that the formula for $X$ is independent of the frequency of price sampling.
+That is, $t+1$ can mean the next second, the next day, or the next year, and the definition will still work (the typical mean and MAD will, of course, change).
+In this study, I'm going to use the daily frequency, and specifically, the daily closing prices as $P(t)$ data points.

 One of the reasons is that daily prices is the highest possible frequency that may be relevant to an investor.
 If we take any higher frequency, say, hourly